char16t/jigenerator/README.md

 It generates lexer, LL(1)-parser and interpreter's stub on Java.
 It's not serious, but it works.
-I am not actively maintaining this project, but if you submit a PR with these changes I will happily merge your code.
+I am not actively maintaining this project, but if you submit a PR with any changes I will happily merge your code.
 Also you can send you patches to valeriy@manenkov.com.
 In production use ANTLR.